Prioritizing Samples in Reinforcement Learning with Reducible Loss: Arcade Learning Environment

 \section{Arcade Learning Environment}

 We evaluate agents on a compute-constrained version of the Arcade Learning Environment~\cite{bellemare2013arcade}, training each agent for 2M frames.
-We chose a subset of 7 games from the suite for our evaluation.
-ReLo performs on par or better than vanilla PER~\cite{schaul2016prioritized} in each environment.
-The training curves are given in Fig.~\ref{fig:atari_full}.
+We chose the standard 24 environments from the suite for our evaluation.
+ReLo is competitive with PER~\cite{schaul2016prioritized} in the tested environments.
+The training curves for the Temporal Difference Error and the rewards are given in Fig.~\ref{fig:atari_td} \& Fig.~\ref{fig:atari_full} respectively.